attoyss2023/attoyss2023.github.io/content/venue.md

 title = "Venue"
 +++

-The venue for the conference is _Technical University, Vienna_ ([TU Wien](https://www.tuwien.at)), _[Campus
+The venue for the conference is _Vienna University of Technology_ ([TU Wien](https://www.tuwien.at)), _[Campus
 Freihaus](https://www.tuwien.at/tu-wien/campus/tu-univercity/standorte/freihaus)_.